Healthy Recipes Blog

 Step 3 for making an Asian cabbage salad.

+1. Allowing the flavors to meld for at least 30 minutes is important.
+It does make a difference.
 You can let the salad rest at room temperature for up to an hour.
 If you plan to let it rest for longer, it's best to cover it and keep it in the fridge.

 Serving Suggestions

-This tasty salad makes a wonderful side dish to any Asian-style main dish.
+This salad pairs well with any Asian-style main dish.
 I often serve it with Asian meatballs, sweet-and-sour meatballs, sesame shrimp, Asian salmon, or soy sauce chicken.
+It's pretty to serve it in a Chinese bowl, as shown in this photo:

 Asian cabbage salad is served in a Chinese bowl.

-Apart from Asian-style dishes, this salad is versatile enough that I sometimes serve it with "regular" main dishes such as baked chicken breast, baked chicken thighs, or baked pork chops.
+But this salad is versatile enough that I sometimes serve it with "regular" main dishes such as baked chicken breast, baked chicken thighs, or baked pork chops.

 Recipe Card